 AppChain

-An appchain (application-specific blockchain) is a blockchain purpose-built for a single application.
-Rather than deploying a smart contract on a shared general-purpose chain like Ethereum, an appchain protocol runs its own network — controlling block production, fees, tokenomics, and execution logic end-to-end.
+An appchain (application-specific blockchain) is a blockchain purpose-built for a single application — rather than deploying a smart contract on a shared general-purpose chain like Ethereum, an appchain protocol runs its own network controlling block production, fees, tokenomics, and execution logic end-to-end, trading infrastructure overhead for complete sovereignty over the protocol’s technical and economic design.

 The trade-off: more control and customization at the cost of needing to bootstrap security and liquidity independently.